cucumber/docs/content/cucumber/checking-assertions.md

 > TODO: Generalize

-If you're using bundler, add the `rspec-expectations` gem to your Gemfile.
+If you're using bundler, add the `rspec-expectations` gem to your `Gemfile`.
-Cucumber will automatically load RSpec's matchers and expectation methods to be available in your step definitions.
+Cucumber will automatically load RSpec's matchers and expectation methods to be available in your Step Definitions.

 e.g.